Allow us to leave a few pointers, which will better help us to help you:

 Please NEVER send us credit card details, for yourself nor anyone else.
 Anything other than the last 4 digits of the card is both an un-necessary risk and information that we can't actually use in Support.

 A lot of the specifics related to a particular event are likely to be unknown to us.
-So bear that in mind if you're about to write in asking how far away the car park is from the venue, whether barbecues are permitted on the campsite, what provisions are in place for disability access etc... as the ticketing partner, all we can do with those queries is attempt to re-direct you to those that should know better than us!
+So bear that in mind if you're about to write in asking how far away the car park is from the venue, whether barbecues are permitted on the campsite, what provisions are in place for disability access etc... as the ticketing partner, all we can do with those queries is attempt to re-direct you to those that should know that better than us!